 What is Ubuntu?

-Using Ubuntu desktop is easy and you can install it easy which includes everything you need to run your organisation, school, home or enterprise.
-Ubuntu is also open source, secure, accessible and free to download.
+Using Ubuntu desktop is easy and you can install it easy which includes everything you need to run your organization, school, home or enterprise.
+Ubuntu also open source, secure, accessible and free to download.
 In this article we are providing the installation process of Ubuntu desktop onto your system, using either your computer’s DVD drive or a USB flash drive.
 Go here to know How to Setup SCIM in Ubuntu within a few easy Steps.

 Requirements to Install Ubuntu From USB on Windows PC

-Here we are providing some requirements to install Ubuntu which you need to consider the following before starting the installation:
+Here we are providing some requirements to Get Ubuntu which you need to consider the following before starting the installation:

 - Connect your laptop to a power source.

-- Before using Ubuntu you have to make sure that backup of your data.
+- Before using this app you have to make sure that backup of your data.
 While it’s unlikely that anything will go wrong, you can never be too prepared.

 If you want to know more specific details on hardware requirements you can see the Installation/System Requirements.
 We have some tutorials that explain how to create an Ubuntu DVD or USB flash drive.